Last Updated on February 27, 2024 by Carrie Stephens

 Pionus parrots are native to Central and South America.
 They don’t have a Uropygial (preen) gland that produces oil secretions, so their feathers are powder-based.
-Pionus parrots grow to 10-12 inches.
+Pionus parrots reach 10-12 inches long.

 Pionus parrots are dustier than parrots with oil-based feathers.
-They’re less dusty than other powder-based species, like African greys and cockatoos, because they’re significantly smaller.
+They’re less dusty than other powder-based species, like African grays and cockatoos, because they’re significantly smaller.

 Eclectus Parrots Dusty

-African greys have powder-based feathers, despite originating from Africa.
+African grays have powder-based feathers despite originating from Africa.
 Powder-based feathers and their medium-to-large size means they’re among the dustiest parrot species.

-The best way to reduce parrot dust is with cleaning and a bathing schedule.
-Combining this with an air purifier with a HEPA filter will minimize any bird dust in the home.
+The best way to reduce parrot dust is to clean and maintain a bathing schedule.
+Combining this with an air purifier with a HEPA filter will minimize bird dust in the home.